16 Ways To Make More Money On The Side

 15. Voiceover Work

-Some of my friends in the States make good money with it too and there is a demand as more and more people are involved with social media and businesses are creating different content.
+Some of our friends in the States make good money with it too and there is a demand as more and more people are involved with social media and businesses are creating different content.

 Read Brett’s tips on voiceover work.